 At Salmestone we have an ongoing ambition to deliver both a high quality and a varied amount of PE and School sports for every child.
 To give every child, every chance to be active and informed of the importance of living a healthy life.
 At present we aim to deliver 2 hours per week of PE throughout the school.

 Our school has been recognised for providing more opportunities for children to participate in sporting activities and sporting competitions.
-This resulted in our school, gaining the Bronze School Games Mark for the 2015/16 academic year.
-This is the first time our school had received this award.
+This resulted in our school, gaining the Silver School Games Mark for the 2016/17 academic year.
+This is a great step in the right direction and clearly shows that we have developed our sport from the previous year.
 For this current academic year will are aiming for the gold award and the sports premium funding will assist with this.

-The funding we received last year was £9680.
-The funding was largely spent on Team Theme coming into school to deliver the PE lessons with the teachers present in the lesson, being upskilled by the coach.
+The funding we received last year was £9920.
+The funding was largely spent buying a new scheme called REAL PE, for teachers to use for their indoor PE lessons.
+Also funding was used to bring in newer and fresh equipment to allow high quality PE and sports sessions in school using quality equipment.
 Funding also went into the local Thanet Passport which promotes participation for school sports.
 Thanet Passport as it is more popularly known, helps organise and supports all primary school sports festivals and competitions across the district.
-Since its formation five years ago, Thanet Passport now has annual participation figures of over 9,000.
+Since its formation six years ago, Thanet Passport now has annual participation figures of over 9,000.

 For this academic year we are due to receive £9,920 in sports premium funding.